Life, and recovery, are multi-leveled dynamics. There

 I can take a little more fear out of the process.

-of mine were magnifying the fear.
-That is, how my picture of where
+attitudes of mine were magnifying the fear.
+That is, how my picture

-I needed to focus my time and energy was causing me to resist going where
+of where I needed to focus my time and energy was causing me to resist

-the writing was taking me.
-I am responsible for how my perspective,
+going where the writing was taking me.
+I am responsible for how my

-I am setting myself up to be a victim when they do not unfold the way I
+OK, then I am setting myself up to be a victim when they do not unfold

-think they need to unfold.
-I am making a choice to see life in a
+the way I think they need to unfold.
+I am making a choice to see

-certain way.
-That choice, that attitude, then sets me up to
+life in a certain way.
+That choice, that attitude, then sets

 I am responsible for that fear.
 I am creating that fear out of the